 The oil and gas industry is intensely competitive.
 Competition is particularly intense in the acquisition of prospective oil properties and oil and gas reserves.
 The Company's competitive position depends on its geological, geophysical and engineering expertise, its financial resources, its ability to develop its properties and its ability to select, acquire and develop proved reserves.
 The Company competes with a substantial number of other companies which have a larger technical staff and greater financial and operational resources.
 Many such companies not only engage in the acquisition, exploration, development and production of oil and gas reserves, but also carry on refining operations and market refined products.
-The Company also competes with major and independent oil and gas companies and other industries supplying energy and fuel in the marketing and sale of oil and gas to transporters, distributors and end users, including industrial, commercial and individual consumers.
+The Company also competes with major and independent oil and gas to transporters, distributors and end users, including industrial, commercial and individual consumers.
 The Company also competes with other oil and gas companies in attempting to secure drilling rigs and other equipment necessary for drilling and completion of wells.
 Such equipment may be in short supply from time to time.
 In addition, equipment and other materials necessary to construct production and transmission facilities may be in short supply from time to time.
 Finally, companies not previously investing in oil and gas may choose to acquire reserves to establish a firm supply or simply as an investment.
 Such companies will also provide competition for the Company.